-Depending on your range, you'll find the model and serial numbers on a label on the front of the range, behind the kick panel or storage drawer.
+Depending on your range, you'll find the model and serial numbers on a label on the front of the range, behind the kick panel, storage drawer or broiler drawer.
 These numbers are also on the Consumer Product Ownership Registration Card that came with your range.
 Before sending in this card, please write these numbers here: